 Scientists from the University of Massachusetts Eye and Ear Infirmary are working on music therapy to use neural plasticity of brains i.e. its ability to be remolded, for treating tinnitus.
 As the treatment proceeds, the patient is made to listen to the music of their choice, filtered to remove the phantom tone specific to the patient.
 This will then calm the portion of the brain which otherwise may have overstimulated by that tone.
 After some successful trials on the patients, neuroscientist Daniel Polley concluded that music therapy works best for tinnitus as it is imbued with meaning, therefore it is special and personal.
 Combined with the University of Lowa research, these trials offer further confirmation that these abnormal brain waves are intertwined memory, attention, and emotion.

 Counseling will help

 In this type of therapy, you work with health professionals.
 They will help you learn more about your problem so, you can find ways to cope up with Tinnitus.
-You can have counseling(cognitive therapy) while using Medication or Masking Devices for Tinnitus.
+You can have counseling(cognitive therapy) while using tinnitus Medication or Masking Devices.
 Medication and Masking Devices works best with cognitive therapy and you can have relief from tinnitus soon.
 Participating in support groups educates you about more solutions for Tinnitus.